willjenks/blog/content/blog/set-up/index.md

 I've been a software developer for over a decade but I've never really done the blogging thing.
 Recently, I've started to think that it might be a good idea, so here we go.

-This first post on this new blog is about how I set up this new blog... so quite meta.
+This first post on this new blog is about how I set up this new blog... so quite meta :wink:.